tutorials/tutorials.github.com/pages/test.md

       Homebrew (1)
       Source (2)

-This allows users to filter the document by those attributes which are relavent to them.
+This allows users to filter the document by those attributes which are relevant to them.

 Note the following empty liquid call used to force syntax highlighting: {{ }}